opendilab/DI-engine-docs/source/13_envs/evogym.rst

 Action Space
 -------------

-- It is a a continuous action space of size N. Each of the N components of the action vector is associated with an actuator voxel (either horizontal or vertical) of the robot, and instructs a deformation target of that voxel.
+- The action space is continuous of size N. Each component of the N-size action vector is associated with an actuator voxel (either horizontal or vertical) of the robot, and instructs a deformation target of that voxel, compressing or stretching the size of voxel from 60% to 160%.
 The data type is \ ``float``\.
 - Specifically, the action value\ ``u``\ is within the range\ ``[0.6, 1.6]``\, and corresponds to a gradual expansion/contraction of that actuator to\ ``u``\ times its rest length.